 Its aim was to set a new global development agenda for sustainable urban development over the next 20 years.
 This will include adopting the new Sustainable Development Goals and the New Urban Agenda.
 Both of these outcomes will help guide the urban development efforts of nations, cities, regions and international development funders, UN programmes and civil society.

-Read: RTPI Chief Executive's '13 things I learned at Habitat III'
+- Trudi Elliott (RTPI Chief Executive's) '13 things I learned at Habitat III'

-Read: The Planner's UN Habiat III round up
+- The Planner magazine's UN Habitat III round up

 What did the RTPI do at Habitat III?

 The Habitat III conference venue was at the Casa de la Cultura Ecuatoriana, Benjamin Carrion, in Quito.
 The venue is located next door to the Parque del Ejido which hosted also some events.

 - 17 Oct: 'Planning for Public Engagement' organised by the Global Planners Network (side event no. 1186504 - Local time: 8.00am-9.00am; Room R18):

 - 18 Oct: 'Place-making' organised by the International Federation of Housing and Planning (Habitat Village 'Pop Up talk' - Local time: 9.30am - 10.30am)

 - 19 Oct: 'Creating safe and inclusive cities that leave no one behind' organised by the Institute of Development Studies (Side Event: No. 1209772 - Local time: 8.00am - 9.00am, Room R14)